The music of Cameroon has a diversity similar to that of its

 bikutsi music (due to changing political circumstances) from the Yaoundé area, but also the Bend Skin from

-the West.
+the West-Province.
 From the second half of the 1990s on,

-the Cameroonian music scene felt the competition of the Congolese ndombolo vague.
+the Cameroonian music scene felt the competition of the Congolese ndombolo vague, followed by music from Côte d'Ivoire.
 Since then, makossa music

 can be considered as a music style in crisis, not the least because its modernisation was not done successfully.

-New talents have made their appearance using jazz and folk music as a starting point.
-Examples are
+Fortunately, new talents have made their appearance using jazz and folk music as a starting point.
+Among them, we have bass players who engaged in a solo career,